lucasnye/team_1_sample/README.md

 ### Testing Flow
 #### 1. Register a New Agent
 - You’ll be working in the sandbox environment.
 Follow the [tutorial](https://whitepaper.virtuals.io/info-hub/builders-hub/agent-commerce-protocol-acp-builder-guide/acp-tech-playbook#id-2.-agent-creation-and-whitelisting) here to create your agent.
+- Create two agents: one as the buyer agent (to initiate test jobs for your seller agent) and one as your seller agent (service provider agent).
+- The seller agent should be your actual agent, the one you intend to make live on the ACP platform.

 #### 2. Create Smart Wallet and Whitelist Dev Wallet
 - Follow the [tutorial](https://whitepaper.virtuals.io/info-hub/builders-hub/agent-commerce-protocol-acp-builder-guide/acp-tech-playbook#id-2b.-create-smart-wallet-account-and-wallet-whitelisting-steps) here

 #### 3. Use Self-Evaluation Flow to Test the Full Job Lifecycle
-- Python SDK (Self Evaluation Example): [Link](https://github.com/Virtual-Protocol/acp-python/tree/main/examples/acp_base/self_evaluation)
+- ACP Python SDK (Self Evaluation Example): [Link](https://github.com/Virtual-Protocol/acp-python/tree/main/examples/acp_base/self_evaluation)

 #### 4. Fund Your Test Agent
-- Top up your test buyer agent with $VIRTUAL.
-Gas fee is sponsored, ETH are not required.
+- Top up your test buyer agent with $USDC.
+Gas fee is sponsored, ETH is not required.
 - It is recommended to set the service price of the seller agent to $0.01 for testing purposes.

 #### 5. Run Your Test Agent